Laragear/WebAuthn/README.md

 You may want to use your own, for example, if you need to _share_ the challenges across multiple application instances, or a common database table.
 Whatever is your use case, start by creating a class implementing the `Laragear\WebAuthn\Contracts\WebAuthnChallengeRepository` contract.

 The class should be able to store a `Challenge` instance, and pull it if it exists.
-Note that whe it's pulled, the data is deleted from the repository.
+Note that when it's pulled, the data is deleted from the repository.

 ```php
 namespace App\WebAuthn;